 At the end of the internship, all students submit an ePortfolio for evaluation.
 The final ePortfolio will include, at a minimum, the following:

-- All editing and writing work produced during the internship
+- Artifacts: All writing and editing work produced during the internship

 - A final letter of evaluation from the internship supervisor